Jared OrtizHope College

 (Learn more about this and other Newman Forum events at the NEW!
 Newman Forum website: www.newmanforum.org)

 Jared Ortiz is Associate Professor of Religion at Hope College and Executive Director of the Saint Benedict Institute.
 He holds a BA from the University of Chicago, an MA from St. John's College, and an MA and PhD from Catholic University of America.
 Prof. Ortiz works on Latin patristic thought, especially St. Augustine.
 His current research is in the themes of politics, holiness and disability in Augustine’s City of God.
 He is author of You Made Us for Yourself: Creation in St. Augustine's Confessions (Fortress Press, 2016).

-Fr.
-Andrew Summerson, S.Th.D is pastor of St. Mary Byzantine Catholic Church in Whiting, Indiana and professor at the University of Toronto.
-He holds a Doctorate of Sacred Theology in Patristics.
-He is the author of Divine Scripture and Human Emotion in Maximus the Confessor (Brill, 2021).
+Rev. Andrew Summerson, S.Th.D. is the parish priest of St. Mary Byzantine Catholic Church in Whiting, Indiana.
+He is the Assistant Professor of Greek Patristics and Eastern Christian Studies for the Sheptytsky Institute in the Faculty of Theology of the University St. Michael’s College at the University of Toronto.
+He is the author of Divine Scripture and Human Emotion in Maximus the Confessor (Brill 2021).